 Protocol

-This randomized controlled trial consists of 2 Phases.
+This clinical trial consists of 2 Phases.
 Phase 1 will include 50 healthy, non-smoking adults (greater than 18 years of age) to calibrate the experimental, 3D printed pulse oximiter.
-Participants will be recruited through e-mail advertisements and posters between May – August 2016.
+Participants will be recruited through e-mail advertisements and posters between June 1 – August 2018.
+Subjects will participate in both the experimental arm and the control arm as both oximeters will be used to simultaneously generate data during the desaturation study (see Test Protocol).
 In Phase 2 we will conduct an equivalence study with 350 adult (greater than 18 years of age) emergency department (ED) patients and community volunteers visiting either Victoria or University Hospital at London Health Sciences Centre (LHSC).
 Investigators will approach patients at the invitation of a member in the circle of care to discuss the study.
-Recruitment will occur between October 2016 and January 2017.
+Recruitment will occur between June 1 and August 30, 2018.
 After going through the LOI and gaining documented written consent, the patient will be enrolled.
 All study procedures will be conducted in the ED (Victoria and University Hospital) at LHSC by the PI.

 Test Protocol

-All study procedures will be conducted in the emergency department (VH and UH) at LHSC with an emergency-trained physician (EP) present at all times (PI) between May 2016 and January 2017.
-Phase 1 (Calibration; approximately 50 participants): Upon obtaining informed consent, participants will be positioned supine in a hospital bed.
+All study procedures will be conducted in the emergency department (VH and UH) at LHSC with an emergency-trained physician (EP) present at all times (PI) between June 1, 2018 and December 31, 2019.
+Phase 1 (Calibration; approximately 50 participants; Sept 1, 2018 – April 30, 2019): Upon obtaining informed consent, participants will be positioned supine in a hospital bed.
 Participants will be cannulated with an indwelling arterial catheter for frequent sampling of arterial blood.
 The experimental pulse oximeter will be placed on the participant's finger and continuously monitored.
-A gold-standard pulse oximeter will be placed on a separate finger on the participant's same hand and continuously monitored as per the institution's procedural sedation protocols.
+A gold-standard pulse oximeter (GE Carescape B850 Patient Monitor; license 119340) will be placed on a separate finger on the participant's same hand and continuously monitored as per the institution's procedural sedation protocols.
 Participant samples will be tested with a CO-oximeter to ensure that background carboxyhemoglobin (COHb) is less than 2%.
 Two blood samples will be taken with the participant on room air.
 The participant will then be fitted with 100% oxygen by non-rebreather mask.
 Under careful monitoring by the EP, oxygen saturation level will be decreased with gas mixtures of progressively decreasing oxygen and increasing nitrogen.
 Measurements will be recorded until the participant has unstable vitals (e.g., hypotension, tachycardia), is symptomatic or a pulse saturation of 70% is achieved.
 Oxygen levels will be immediately restored.
 Arterial blood samples will be drawn and oxygen saturation will be measured when the gas mixture and R value readings have stabilized.
 2 cubic centimetres of blood will be drawn for every 5% drop in blood oxygen saturation from 100% to 70% or earlier if the participant experiences unstable vitals or is symptomatic (Table 1).
 Phase 1 of the study will take approximately 60 minutes to complete.